gardenappl/readable/README.md

 `readable index.html`

 **Fetch a web page and read it in W3M:**
-`readable https://www.wikipedia.org/ | w3m -T text/html`
+`readable https://example.com/page | w3m -T text/html`

 **Download a web page using cURL, get the title, the content, and an excerpt in plain text:**
-`curl https://example.com/page | readable -p title,excerpt,text-content`
+`curl https://example.com/page | readable --url https://example.com/page -p title,excerpt,text-content`

+It's a good idea to supply the --url parameter when piping input, otherwise `readable` won't know the document's URL, and things like relative links won't work.